sweathabalaji/The-social-sidekick/README.md

      `celery -A tasks beat --loglevel=info --schedule=/tmp/celerybeat-schedule`
      (On Windows, `/tmp/celerybeat-schedule` might need to be a valid path like `C:\temp\celerybeat-schedule`)

-**7. Start Streamlit App:**
+**7. Start the backend server:**
+  - Open new terminal and run:
+    `python -m uvicorn main:app --reload --host 0.0.0.0 --port 8000`

+**8. Start the frontend server:**
-   - Open a final **new** terminal (or use the one where you installed dependencies) and run:
+  - Open new terminal and run:
-     `streamlit run streamlit_app.py`

-This will open the application in your web browser.
-Ensure all four terminals are running concurrently for full functionality.
-"""
+    `cd frontend && npm start`